pauloelias/gatsby-tailwind-emotion-starter/README.md

 1.  **Create a Gatsby site.**

-    Use the Gatsby CLI to create a new site, specifying the hello-world starter.
+    Use the Gatsby CLI to create a new site, specifying the `gatsby-tailwind-emotion-starter` starter.

     ```shell
     # create a new Gatsby site using the gatsby-tailwind-emotion-starter